 - In 1978, Kipp wrote an autobiography, by hand.
 A copy of the typed version, 90 pages long, is housed at the Doris Stein Research Center for Costume and Textiles at the LA County Museum of Art.
 Another item to add for my must-do list for a future trip to Los Angeles: Spend an afternoon reading Maria Kipp’s autobiography!

-Another fun write up was this story from the Antique Gas and Steam Engine Museum in Vista, Calif. (another of my home towns….)
-After Kipp died in 1988, one of her hand-built Jacquard looms was donated to this museum.
+Another fun write up was this story from the Palomar Weavers.)
+After Kipp died in 1988, one of her hand-built Jacquard looms was donated to this group.
 It sat unused for a long while, and only recently was restored to its original workable condition.
 In addition, the story describes how jacquard looms were mechanical precursors to, get this: Modern computers!
 Who woulda thunk it?

 I love Maria Kipp